 The Monopteros is located in the English Garden and worth a visit by itself.
-It is a round decorative temple build in a Greek-style and was built on a man-made hill.
-Thanks to its location within the cities biggest park, the view from here is different than at other viewpoints in Munich.
+It is a round decorative temple built in the Greek style and was built on a man-made hill.
+Thanks to its location within the city’s biggest park, the view from here is different than at other viewpoints in Munich.
 Facing the southern part of the English Garden, this viewpoint allows you to see the perfect mix of greenery and the towers of Munich’s most famous buildings as a backdrop.

 How to get to the Monopteros: There are several ways to get there, but the easiest one is to take subway line 3 or 6 to the university.

 The Bavaria is an 18,52 m high statue of the Bavarian patron saint and is located at the famous Theresienwiese.
 It is a wonderful example of a monumental statue of the 19th century and some call it the Statue of Liberty equivalent of Europe.
 In fact, it is 36 years older than New York’s famous statue.

 The statue was commissioned by Ludwig I of Bavaria and constructed in 1850.
 To reach the viewpoint in the head, you have to walk up the spiral staircase with 116 steps after paying 3,50€.
 The viewpoint is open from 9 AM to 6 PM, with extended opening times during the Oktoberfest during which the statue is open until 8 PM.

 Of all the viewpoints in Munich, this is the one you just have to visit if you are in Munich during the Oktoberfest.
 After all, it grants you a unique view of everything that is happening on the Theresienwiese and the many attractions.
 Hereby I recommend going early in the day.

 How to get to this viewpoint in Munich: Take subway lines 4 or 5 to the Theresienwiese station.
 You will be able to see the Bavaria as soon as you are on the Theresienwiese.